-Get an online appointment to know about medications for sciatic pain
+Get an online appointment to learn about medications for sciatic pain

 A range of medicines are used for treating sciatic pain.
 Some of the common oral medicines used are: